The global skills and competency framework for the digital world

 (new)

-Executes and records manual and automated process testing in accordance with test plans.
+Executes and records manual and automated process tests in line with test plans.

-Analyses and reports on test activities, results, issues and risks.
+Analyses and reports on test activities, identifying issues and risks related to business process validation.

 Process testing: Level 3